If you’re reading this article, chances are high that you are looking into divorcing in Nevada. This article applies to Nevada only.

 People too often end up with a messy financial life because of a divorce, but it doesn’t have to be that way.
 With some planning and patience, you can come out of it with your bank account in relatively decent shape.
 Avoiding financial problems after a divorce is doable–with some planning, of course.

 There are many ways people and lawyers choose to go about the process of divorcing in Nevada.
-Based on our twenty-five years of experience representing clients in their Nevada divorce, however, the single most-important factor that can most affect your finances during a divorce is how you file a divorce.
-There are essentially three ways to file:
+Based on our twenty-five years of experience representing clients in their Nevada divorce, however, the single most-important factor that most affects your finances during and after a divorce is how you file it.

 - Employ the services of a mediator (this can be your divorce attorney) to mediate issues of property, debts, and children, then file a joint petition divorce.

 - Agree on all the terms between yourselves and without a mediator, and file a joint petition divorce.

 - You disagree on many of the terms and one of you files a one-signature divorce (complaint for divorce).

 #1 is the best solution to divorce affordably and fairly.
 It’s a terrific option if you are uncertain about what is fair for your situation, or if you have been in a longer-term marriage and your property and debts are completely linked together (or you live in a community property state like Nevada).